teamfact/hcp-iot-api-node/README.md

 ### Setup

 The MMS is a bit more complex in terms of authorization.
 There are several methods, which are bound to a specific device.
 For exampe, if you want to send sensor data from a device into the HCP (`mms.sendData(...)`), you need the `deviceId` and `deviceToken` information.
-If the device was being registered via RDMS programatically, it is highly importend to store the returned deviceToken as this is no more readable afterwards.
-Other methods (e.g. `mms.pushToDevice(...)`) require a user authentication via HTTP Basic auth (`account`/`password`) or OAuth (`oauthToken').
+Other methods (e.g. `mms.pushToDevice(...)`) require a user authentication via HTTP Basic Auth (`account`/`password`) or OAuth (`oauthToken`).
-The authentication information could be assigned in the constructor is when calling a method (see full API below).
-Passing all objects in front would look like this:
+The authentication information could be assigned in the constructor or when calling a method (see full API below).
+Passing all parameters in upfront would look like this:
 ```js
 var API = require("hcp-iot-api");
 var mms = new API.MessageManagementService({